mgonzalezrivero/reef_learning/config/AWS_instance_configuration.md

 Manuel Gonzalez-Rivero 02/05/2017

 Machines are here configured using the Bitfusion Caffe image from the AWS Marketplace.
-While caffe is preinstalled, it was compiled without PYTHON_LAYER active, which means that we cannot train the machine from the OS calling at python to setup the layers.
+While caffe is preinstalled, it was compiled without PYTHON_LAYER active, which means that we cannot train the machine calling the OS from Python to setup the layers.
+So, a bit of extra work needs to be done to confire the machine properly.
+Alternatively, you can use the [Docker image for caffe](https://hub.docker.com/r/bvlc/caffe/).
+This a preconfigured virtual environment to run from AWS.
+Here is the way we did it with the BitFusion images:

 ## Compile caffe in C++
 ###Install CMake